linquert/data_as_control/research_questions.md

 ### How do circuits form — gradually or as phase transitions?
 The induction head literature shows that induction heads form suddenly at a specific point in training, correlated with a sudden improvement in in-context learning.
 The question is how general this is.
 Do all circuits form via phase transitions, or only the most algorithmic ones?
 For circuits implementing fuzzier capabilities — stylistic consistency, pragmatic inference — does the phase transition model still apply, or does it look more like a gradual accumulation?
+### When multiple circuits must form for a task, do they form sequentially in a
+predictable order, and does the order reveal their dependency structure?

+For tasks requiring several distinct sub-circuits, the circuit formation timeline — measuring each circuit's behavioral indicator separately over training — reveals the dependency order.
+Circuits that form first are either easier to learn (require less data, simpler computation) or are prerequisites for later circuits (the later circuit cannot form until its inputs are available).

+For a task with 8 distinguishable input patterns and known outputs (like a binary CA rule), the 8 per-pattern accuracy curves constitute a complete circuit formation timeline with no annotation required.
+For a majority rule, the patterns with unanimous neighbors (000→0, 111→1) should form first because they are learnable from center-cell statistics alone.
+The patterns where the minority bit wins should form later and only after the routing circuit has developed sufficiently to expose all three neighbors to the computation.
+For a parity rule, all 8 patterns are equally complex, so formation order should follow frequency rather than computational difficulty.
+Comparing these two rules directly tests whether the circuit formation order is determined by computational structure or by statistical exposure — two fundamentally different accounts of what drives circuit formation.

+### Does cross-circuit interference occur during formation, and is it visible as accuracy
+regression on previously-learned patterns when new patterns are introduced?

+When the model forms a new circuit to handle a previously rare pattern, the gradient from that pattern may interfere with existing circuits.
+Concretely: introducing many examples of pattern X into a batch that previously handled pattern Y well may cause accuracy on Y to drop temporarily.
+If this regression occurs, the two circuits share weight structure — they use overlapping directions in the weight space.
+If it does not occur, the circuits are orthogonal in their weight-space footprint.

+Tracking the full cross-pattern accuracy correlation matrix over training — how often does improving pattern X correlate with regressing pattern Y — reveals the interference topology of the forming circuits.
+A diagonal correlation matrix (each pattern's accuracy moves independently) indicates modular circuits.
+Off-diagonal correlations indicate shared structure.
+Negative off-diagonal entries indicate direct competition.
+This interference matrix is a map of circuit entanglement visible at the behavioral level, requiring no weight inspection.

 ### Do circuits compose hierarchically, and if so how?
 Does a higher-level circuit read a feature computed by a lower-level circuit via the residual stream, treating it as a subroutine?
 Or is it more continuous — does the higher circuit receive a superposition of many lower partial computations and recombine them in ways that cannot be cleanly decomposed?
 The former implies a modular architecture that emerges from training.
 The latter implies a more holographic computation that resists decomposition.